 You are here

-Nancy Reed is the Dean of Student Services at Baptist College of Health Sciences.
-She has a bachelor’s degree in Music Education from the University of Nebraska, and a master’s degree in Guidance and Counseling with an emphasis in Student Personnel Work in Higher Education from Eastern Illinois University.
-She has served in Christian higher education for over 25 years, and joined the team at BCHS in September 2007.
-Her priorities in Student Services include helping students grow spiritually as they pursue their educational and career paths; creating a sense of community on campus; and providing learning experiences outside of the classroom which students can take with them for the rest of their lives.
-Mrs. Reed is a member of Central Church in Collierville, TN where she is active working with Senior High Youth Ministries.
+Nancy Reed is the dean of student services at Baptist College of Health Sciences.
+She has a bachelor’s degree in music education from the University of Nebraska, and a master’s degree in guidance and counseling with an emphasis in student personnel work in higher education from Eastern Illinois University.
+She has served in Christian higher education for more than 25 years and joined the team at BCHS in September 2007.
+Her priorities in student services include helping students grow spiritually as they pursue their educational and career paths; creating a sense of community on campus; and providing learning experiences outside of the classroom that students can take with them for the rest of their lives.
+Mrs. Reed is a member of Central Church in Collierville, Tennesse, where she is active working with Senior High Youth Ministries.
 She is married to Scott, a professional jazz musician and teacher, and they have one son, Mark, who is a senior at Victory University.
 Her top five StrengthsQuest themes are Maximizer, Belief, Developer, Connectedness, and WOO.

 Hometown: La Crosse, Wisconsin

-Books I Recomend: Mentoring Millennials by Daniel Egeler, The Power of a Praying Parent by Stormie Omartian, The Yogi Book: I Really Didn’t Say Everything I Said by Yogi Berra
+Books I Recommend: Mentoring Millennials by Daniel Egeler, The Power of a Praying Parent by Stormie Omartian, The Yogi Book: I Really Didn’t Say Everything I Said by Yogi Berra

 Favorite Movies: Major League (the edited version, lol), Holiday Inn